 Five top tips for fast growth businesses

-Genevieve Morris highlights some of the actions entrepreneur’s may want to consider to optimise their corporate and personal tax position
+We highlight some of the actions entrepreneur’s may want to consider to optimise their corporate and personal tax position

 1 Tax efficient fund raising

-The EIS provides generous tax reliefs to investors which can encourage high net worth individuals to invest in smaller growing businesses, as their commercial risk is mitigated in part by the tax reliefs available.
+Both SEIS/ EIS provides generous tax reliefs to investors which can encourage high net worth individuals to invest in smaller growing businesses, as their commercial risk is mitigated in part by the tax reliefs available.

-Businesses looking to raise finance via an equity issue should seek advice on whether they would qualify as an EIS company, as this could make them more attractive to potential investors.
+Businesses looking to raise finance via an equity issue should seek advice on whether they would qualify as an SEIS/ EIS company, as this could make them more attractive to potential investors.

 Where a company does not qualify for EIS, the investors may still be able to benefit from ‘investors relief’ which reduces the tax they would pay on any gain on sale of the shares in the future.
 Again, advice should be sought before the investment is made to ensure any relief available is preserved.

-2 Employee share plans (approved)
+2 Employee share plans

 There are several different approved employee share incentive schemes, which are tax efficient and provide an alternative way to recruit and retain top talent to businesses.

 The most generous in terms of tax efficiency is the Enterprise Management Incentive (EMI).
-Businesses undertaking a qualifying trade, where employee numbers do not exceed 250 (FTE) employees and gross assets are less than £30m, can issue EMI share options to their qualifying employees (broadly employees working in the business for at least 25 hours a week or at last 75% of their total working time).
+Businesses undertaking a qualifying trade, where employee numbers do not exceed 500 (FTE) employees and gross assets are less than £120m, can issue EMI share options to their qualifying employees (broadly employees working in the business for at least 25 hours a week or at last 75% of their total working time).

 Share options worth up to £250,000 can be granted to employees under EMI.